 Jenny Morrow, RN, IBCLC, LCCE, RYT

-Caroline Susie is the Unique Footprints Registered Dietitian, specializing in prenatal and postnatal nutrition and believes that taking a personalized nutrition approach is best.
+Caroline Susie is in private practice and is the Unique Footprints Registered Dietitian, specializing in prenatal and postnatal nutrition.
+She believes that taking a personalized nutrition approach is best.
 She is a contributor to Fox News and many other publications.
+Learn more about Caroline.